mlcommons/ck/cm-mlops/script/get-dataset-imagenet-val/README.md

 *This README is automatically generated - don't edit!
-Use `README-extra.md` for extra notes!*
+See [extra README](README-extra.md) for extra notes!*

 <details>
 <summary>Click here to see the table of contents.</summary>